MethodsAndPractices/vsteam/.docs/Get-VSTeamRelease.md

 Type: Int32[]
 Parameter Sets: ByID
 Aliases: ReleaseID

-Required: False
-Position: Named
-Default value: None
-Accept pipeline input: True (ByPropertyName)
+Accept pipeline input: true (ByPropertyName)
-Accept wildcard characters: False
 ```

 ## INPUTS

-### You can pipe release defintion IDs to this function.

 ## OUTPUTS

 ### Team.Release

 ## NOTES

-This function has a Dynamic Parameter for ProjectName that specifies the
-project for which this function gets release s.
+This function has a Dynamic Parameter for ProjectName that specifies the project for which this function gets releases.

 You can tab complete from a list of available projects.

-You can use Set-VSTeamDefaultProject to set a default project so you do not have
-to pass the ProjectName with each call.
+You can use Set-VSTeamDefaultProject to set a default project so you do not have to pass the ProjectName with each call.

+You can pipe release defintion IDs to this function.

 ## RELATED LINKS

 [Add-VSTeamAccount](Add-VSTeamAccount.md)

 [Set-VSTeamDefaultProject](Set-VSTeamDefaultProject.md)

 [Add-VSTeamRelease](Add-VSTeamRelease.md)

 [Remove-VSTeamRelease](Remove-VSTeamRelease.md)